Business

 These scenarios illustrate why finance checks are mandatory before any buy-in decision.

-Only a PPSR search against the VIN provides:
+Only a PPSR search confirms the truth

 • the secured party's name